yemitad/Mysql-Syntax-with-examples-and-practice-questions/README.md

 DROP DATABASE database_name; (Deletes database)

-USE Sales; ( To select database - the sales database will be selected)
+USE Sales; ( To select database - In this case the sales database will be selected)

 ---